Nkluge-correa/codes-of-ethics/README.md

 </div>

-This repository holds a redirection link to the **Codes of Ethics in IT: _do they matter?_** surveys.
+This repository holds a redirection link to the **Codes of Ethics in IT: _do they work in isolation?_** surveys.

 ## Abstract